 - Get the app – If you have the latest hearing aids from Oticon, you can get an app on your phone with a button to press to activate the equalizer function.
 You can increase the high frequencies and decrease the low frequencies, and that will enhance the clarity – it may sound a bit tinny, but consonant sounds are high-frequency and you need to hear them if you want to understand words.
 Low frequencies are vowel sounds and they make speech sound full, but they don’t contribute much to clarity.

 - Get a good sound bar.
-I know... you just shelled out a bunch of money for the TV and now you have to purchase something else so you can understand it?
+I know... you just bought the TV and now you have to purchase something else so you can understand it?
 Yes!
-It will probably cost at least $500 to $1,000 to get a good one, but it will be well worth the money when you can understand and enjoy your beautiful TV.
+It will probably cost at least $500 to $1,000 to get a good one, but it will be well worth the money when you can understand and enjoy your beautiful TV AND the sound.

 - Purchase a Bluetooth® headset if you watch TV alone.
-If you wear hearing aids, pick one that has ear cups that go over your ears.
+If you wear hearing aids, pick one that has ear cups that go over your ears (yes, you can put these right over your hearing aids).

 - Purchase a loop system for your living room.
 You will need to find a contractor to do the installation.
 A unit will be connected to the TV, and it will send the sound through a loop that can be hidden under your carpet or in the ceiling, which will induce a magnetic signal into the room.
 You can put your hearing aids in the T-coil program and the sound will be delivered directly to your hearing aids at whatever level you need.
 Costs vary based on the installer you choose, and the system isn’t portable.
 However, the sound is excellent.